 \paragraph{CConS} \citet{counter-common} creates the Counter-commonsense Contextual Size comparison dataset to investigate LLMs' commonsense reasoning capabilities at inferring relative size when given unusual sentence contexts.
 Each sentence suggests uncommon relative sizes between two objects either explicitly (if the relative object sizes are explicitly stated), or implicitly (if the verb implicitly suggests the relative object sizes).

 \paragraph{Cusp} \citet{metaphor-cusp} make 400 nonsense sentences by altering metaphors from \citet{Cardillo2010,Cardillo2016}.
 They select the top examples after either shuffling words across sentences, or running TextAttack's back-translation perturbation \citep{morris2020textattack}.
-Since the nonsense data is an extension of multiple papers' datasets and was given no official name, it shall here be referred to as Cusp, in reference to its origin paper's title.
+Since the nonsense data is an extension of datasets previously published across multiple papers and was given no official name, we will refer to it as Cusp.